- About SVC

 Skagit Valley College is very concerned with your mental and physical health.
 The Student Life office can provide you with first-aid supplies, over-the-counter medications, confidential referrals for health-related concerns, and a wide assortment of informational and health insurance pamphlets and brochures.
 Student Life also offers programs to heighten your awareness of health issues, and co-sponsors a variety of health-related events.

-Compass Health has a comprehensive range of behavioral health programs serving children, youth, adults, and older adults from a variety of income levels and ethnic cultures.
+Behavioral health programs serving children, youth, adults, and older adults from a variety of income levels and ethnic cultures.
 Clients may be experiencing a crisis, seeking assistance for an emotional or behavioral problem, have both a mental health problem and a chemical dependency problem, or be chronically mentally ill.

 There are dental resources/clinics available in our area.
 Some are local and others are regional.
 Some of the clinics operate on a sliding scale fee schedule, others do not offer reduced fees but provide beneficial payment plans for the patient.
 As always, read your information very carefully and ask LOTS of questions.